ubirch/ubirch-client-go/README.md

 >
 > See [reproducibility of hashes](#reproducibility-of-hashes).

+### Identity Registration

+Sending a registration request invokes the generation of a ECDSA key pair for signing UPPs.
+On success, the response contains an X.509 Certificate Signing Request in PEM format.

+    curl ${host}/register -X PUT \
+    -H "X-Auth-Token: <registerAuth>" \
+    -H "Content-Type: application/json" \
+    -d '{"uuid":"<uuid>", "password":"<password>"}' \
+    -i

+### CSR re-creation

+A CSR for an already registered identity can be retrieved from the CSR endpoint.

+    curl ${host}/{uuid}/csr -X GET \
+    -H "X-Auth-Token: <registerAuth>" \
+    -i

 ### UPP Signing Service

 Signing service endpoints require an authentication token, which corresponds to the `UUID` used in the request.
 The